Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 Even though it has become an integral part of our life, paces everything from motors to economies and surrounds us everyday there is no way for humans to sense data around you.
 Most data is sent via fibre optics or cables, but a big chunk is also transmitted through the air around us using radio waves.
 The spectrum is actually quiet full.
-For example the cell phone frequencies from GSM to 5G, bluetooth, wifi or amateur radio channels just to name a few.
+For example the cell phone frequencies from GSM to 5G, bluetooth, wifi or amateur radio channels just to name a few are all used to send around data.
-All those are used to send internet data which is what I was interested in, because its the type of data we most consciously access.
+Specfically internet data, which is what I was interested in, because its the type of data we most consciously access ourselfs.
 I went for wifi as it is widely used in our everyday life and a lot simpler than LTE or other mobile networks.
 Also cheap hardware is readily available.